 SECTION 10.1.(f) Facilities licensed pursuant to Article 7 of Chapter 110 of the General Statutes and facilities operated pursuant to G.S.
 110-106 may participate in the program that provides for the purchase of care in child care facilities for minor children of needy families.
-Except as authorized by Section 10.7(g) of this act, no separate licensing requirements shall be used to select facilities to participate.
+No separate licensing requirements shall be used to select facilities to participate.
 In addition, child care facilities shall be required to meet any additional applicable requirements of federal law or regulations.
 Child care arrangements exempt from State regulation pursuant to Article 7 of Chapter 110 of the General Statutes shall meet the requirements established by other State law and by the Social Services Commission.